Have questions?

 https://bellevuewa.gov/city-government/departments/human-resources/job-opportunities

-• Applicants must be 21 years of age and a US citizen or lawful permanent resident who can read and speak fluent English.
+Applicants must be 21 years of age who can read and speak fluent English and either:

 Other